TomBeckett/tombeckett.github.io/content/posts/spring-magic.md

     RestController --> BusinessService --> ProductionBusinessServiceImpl
 {{< /mermaid >}}

-First we create an interface and each service with the `@Service` annotation to let Spring know about them.
+First, we create a shared interface with each service having the `@Service` annotation.

 ```Java
 public interface BusinessService {